SibiAkkash/expense_tracker/README.md

 #### how to run the scrape process daily ?
-1. cron job
+- cron job
-2. cloud function (can we schedule this ?)
+- cloud function (can we schedule this ?)
-3. spin up container every night, process, and kill container
+- spin up container every night, process, and kill container

 ## _Safely_ using credentials
-1. On local machine - use environment variables or files (variables are better, because we can use them for runtime only)
+- On local machine - use environment variables or files (variables are better, because we can use them for runtime only)
+    - Eg. `VAR1=value1 VAR2=value2 command` `VAR1` and `VAR2` are used only for running the `command`
-2. On cloud - can use AWS Secrets Manager to securely retreive netbanking credentials.
+- On cloud - can use AWS Secrets Manager to securely retreive netbanking credentials.